jar398/listtools/doc/guide.md

 The rows in this table are for categories of records / taxa.
 The first column is the number of taxa (rows, records) in the category.
-The second is the number of species.
+The second is the number of species [I changed something since this table was made: it's now the number of _accepted_ species].
 The third is a telegraphic description of the category.
 The categories are mutually exclusive.
 The description is a set of differences separated by semicolons.